-One big difference this time may be that your college student isn’t living under your roof.
+One big difference this time may be that your college student isn’t living under your roof (unless they are remote learning).
 But they may still reach out to you for advice or support or just a listening ear.
 According to Barbara Hofer, a Middlebury College psychology professor and co-author of The iConnected Parent, communication between students and their parents does not drop off during senior year, and may even increase.

 Is there anything a parent can do to ease the stress?

-Begin by reminding your student that, though graduation does loom, they still have the better part of a full year of college yet to enjoy.
+Begin by reminding your student that, though graduation does loom, they should still be enjoying college.
 Focusing too single-mindedly on the next chapter may mean missing opportunities now.

-- Encourage your student not to detach, but to relish their experiences this year.
+Encourage your student to relish their experiences this year.
 Find ways to give back to others.
 Seek a leadership position — make their mark on campus.

-- Dig deep into their major.
-Talk to faculty members and find opportunities for independent study or research.
+It's a last chance to dig deep into their major.
+They can talk to faculty members and find opportunities for independent study or research.
 Take advantage of working side-by-side with outstanding professors or mentors.
 (This may already be happening if your student is doing a thesis or capstone project.)

-- Combat “school fatigue” by finding new opportunities.
-Do an internship or service project; join a new club or team; travel during winter or spring break; next semester, take a class in a department they’ve never experienced.
+They can combat “school fatigue” by finding new opportunities.
+Do an internship or service project; join a new club or team; during their final semester, take a class in a department they’ve never experienced.

-- Look carefully at all of the college’s requirements for graduation, remembering that responsibility for meeting these lies with the student, not the school.
+Look carefully at all of the college’s requirements for graduation.
+Responsibility for meeting these lies with the student, not the school.
 Your student should check requirements for number of credits, all-college or general education courses, distribution and major requirements, capstone experiences, required minimum GPA.